mxtommy/Kip/README.md

 ## Share Configuration And Access From Anywhere
-  Configure once and seamlessly share the layout and configuration on multiple devices and browsers (computer, phones, tablets, Raspberry Pi, etc.) by pointing to a single SignalK server URL address from anywhere.
+  Configure once and seamlessly share the layout and configuration on multiple devices and browsers (computer, phones, tablets, Raspberry Pi, etc.) by pointing to a single Signal K server URL address from anywhere.

 # Developing